revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <blockquote>

 - Angular is a typescript-based web application framework used to create & build web apps
-- It allows us to create Single Page Application (SPA)
+- It allows us to create Single Page Applications (SPA)
-- Gmail, Youtube, PayPal apps are developed using Angular
+- Gmail, Youtube, and PayPal apps are developed using Angular

 </blockquote>
 </details>

 ---

-2. What is meant by SPA? _or_ Give some examples for single page applications.
+2. What is meant by SPA? _or_ Give some examples of single-page applications.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)